eciggaar/botmaster-watsonconversation-fb-basic/README.md

 In order to connect to Facebook messenger, you must first have a Facebook Developers account and page created.
 If you don't already have these, follow the Steps 1-4 on the [Facebook Messenger guide](https://developers.facebook.com/docs/messenger-platform/guides/quick-start)

 In step 2, where you setup your webhook, no need to code anything.
 In the callback URL field, paste in your application URL from Bluemix using your webhook.
 By default this is set to `/webhook` (e.g myapp.bluemix.net/messenger/webhook) or in code **line 36**.
 Note the `/messenger` part of the URL.
 This is part of the callback URL and is a way for the Botmaster framework to distinguish between the different messaging platforms.
-For Telegram and Slack the values `telegram` and `slack` are used respectively.
+For Telegram and Slack the values `/telegram` and `/slack` are used respectively.

 Enter your verify token you created in the "Environment Variables" section and in **line 21** of your `manifest.yml`.